MapsPeople/docs/src/api/index.md

 ### Login and Credentials

 First, log in to the service to get an `access token` to access the data.

-This requires a POST request to our Auth API at the following endpoint: https://auth.mapsindoors.com/connect/token
+To get an access token you will need to use the Mapsindoors Autorization API.
+We use an [OAuth2 get token approach](https://auth0.com/docs/api/authentication#get-token) for this.

 The Auth API supports multiple ways to log in.
 The most common way is with your MapsIndoors username and password.
 If you need to sign in with other providers, please [contact support](https://mapspeople.com/support).

+> **_NOTE:_**  To obtain an access token do a POST call to:  https://auth.mapsindoors.com/connect/token

 No matter what login method you use, you will always need to use the following content-type header when talking to the Auth API:

 ```bash